Did you know?

 Either coat type may be solid black, reddish brown, black and reddish brown with a black mask and whiskers, or black with reddish brown markings.
 The wiry or rough coat requires regular weekly grooming and should be hand stripped to maintain it.

 With their domed heads, short muzzles, and almost human expressions, fans of this breed point to the lovable Ewoks of Star Wars fame.
-The makeup for the Ewok characters was developed by make-up artist Stuart Freeborn, who built them from designs based on the image of the Brussels Griffon, a dog breed which George Lucas owned.
+In fact, the makeup for the Ewok characters was developed by make-up artist Stuart Freeborn, who built them from designs based on the image of the Brussels Griffon, a dog breed which George Lucas owned.

 The Brussels Griffon’s quizzical expression betrays his curious and amusing personality.
 He is alert, lively, and highly intelligent.
 Wary of strangers, he is also a good little watchdog.
 The Griffon loves to play and is good with children as long as he is not the subject of too much rough housing.
 With his small size, he is better in a household with older children.